dichaves/first-contributions/additional-material/additional-material.md

 > Follow these steps if your fork doesn't have any changes in parent repository.

 ### [ Reverting a commit](reverting-a-commit.md)
 This document provides information about how to revert a commit on the remote repository.
-It comes in handy in case you when you need to undo a commit that has already been pushed to Github.
+It comes in handy when you need to undo a commit that has already been pushed to Github.
 > Take these steps if you want to reverse a commit.

 ### [ Amending a commit](amending-a-commit.md)